 Government issued ID

 If you’re using a birth certificate, you need a government issued ID as well.
 Also if you plan on renting a car in any of the ports you go to, you’ll need a drivers license.
-If a minor is cruising on a birth certificate, they do not need an ID.
+If a minor is cruising on a birth certificate, they do not need an ID if they are under 16 years old.
 If you have a passport, that’s all you need.

 Copies of documentation